The demand

 If they ignore the letter

-If the deadline passes with no response, the next step is filing a claim.
+If the deadline passes with no response, the next step is filing a claim at the correct court office.
 The demand letter becomes part of your evidence — proof that you attempted to resolve the matter before suing.
-See the full guide to suing in Small Claims Court in Ontario.
+See the full guide to suing in Small Claims Court in Ontario, or read is Small Claims Court worth it for a cost-benefit analysis.

 If they respond with a counterclaim